flakjakk/working-band/docs/source/phase1.rst

 Once the drummer's gear is out of the way the guitarists move their amps onto the stage and start plugging in their amps and wiring up their effects.
 Once complete they can start setting up their mike stands and running cables to the mixer.
 The drummer should also be wiring up his mikes at this time.

 .. note::

-	Keep the stage as clear as possible at all times.
-Once you've set an item up, move everything you don't need off the stage.
+	The drummer should be able to hear the bass at all times!

 Monitors and mikes last
 -----------------------